Skip to main content

 Baseline spend diagnosis

-We map where spend goes, which campaigns create reliable revenue, which signals are polluted, and which numbers cannot be trusted yet.
+Map where spend goes, which campaigns create reliable revenue, and which numbers cannot be trusted yet.

 Step 2